Tuwaiq-Cloud-Computing/Network-Task/README.md

 ## Submission:

-- After finishing the tasks take screen shot of newly create VPC basic information and  the ping command response.
+- After finishing the tasks take screen shot of newly create VPC basic information and vswitchs details the ping command response.
 - Then upload the pictures to the forked repo and then create a pull request.